k2-fsa/sherpa/docs/source/ncnn/pretrained_models/conv-emformer-transducer-models.rst

 .. hint::

-  If you want to train your own model that is able to support both Chinese and English, please refer to our training code:
+  If you want to train your own model that is able to support both Chinese and English, see our training code:

     `<https://github.com/k2-fsa/icefall/tree/master/egs/tal_csasr/ASR>`_